Best Bitcoin ETF in 2026: Which One Should You Buy?

 If you want a clean framework to cut through the noise, start with the question that most determines your answer.

 If you trade frequently or care deeply about execution quality, evaluate IBIT first.
-Its liquidity dominance, 0.02% spreads, and $54 billion in scale are unmatched.
+Its liquidity dominance, 0.02% spreads, and roughly $47 billion in scale are unmatched.
 No other Bitcoin ETF behaves like a true institutional instrument under stress.

-If you are buying and holding for years with minimal trading, evaluate BTC at 0.15% — or HODL if you want the 0% fee waiver through July 2026.
+If you are buying and holding for years with minimal trading, evaluate MSBT at 0.14% — or BTC at 0.15% if you prefer a fund with an established track record.
+The one-basis-point difference is negligible for most portfolios, so weigh fund maturity alongside the fee.
+(No fee waivers remain active in the category as of August 2026.)
 For pure cost minimization on a long horizon, expense ratio is the dominant variable.

 If you plan to use options meaningfully, IBIT is the only choice with deep, institutional-grade options liquidity.
 The gap between IBIT and the next-best options market is not close.